Finding apartments in Da Nang is easier than most people think.

 - food is cheaper compared to the beach side

-- you need to cross the bridge every time you want to visit the beach
+- you need to cross the bridges every time you want to go to the beach (15min)

-- noise level can be higher because more people and more traffic
+- the noise level can be higher because of traffic and bars / karaoke at night.

 - expect higher living costs (housing + food)

 - lots of western food options

 - very close to the beach (5min walk)